Combined approach with second-order optimality conditions for bilevel programming problems

 Next, we use some nonconvex BLPPs to illustrate the combined approach with second-order optimality conditions and the necessary optimality conditions.

-We first give an example for which the combined approach in \cite{YZ10,KYYZ} fails, but the partial calmness will hold if one adds the basic second-order optimality condition for the lower level program in the associated combined problem.
+We first give an example for which the combined approach in \cite{KYYZ,YZ10} fails, but the partial calmness { and the necessary optimality condition } will hold if one adds the basic second-order optimality condition for the lower level program in the associated combined problem.